Rouen tourism & sightseeing

 The church of St Joan of Arc has a completely different appearance to much of historic Rouen.
 This modern church has been built on the site where Joan of Arc was burnt at the stake.
 The large cross stands on the exact spot, with the church next to it.
 The strangely shaped slate tiled roof is supposed to represent the flames (it has quite a dragon-like appearance to my mind).

 From here the Rue du Gros Horloge takes you to the Great Clock housed in a Gothic Belfry with a Renaissance archway.
-It is spectacular.
+The street is charming, and pedestrianised with lots of shops and the clock is spectacular.
 The astronomical clock also shows the phases of the moon dates from the early 16th century.

 Another remarkable building in Rouen is the Palais de Justice.
 This building almost has the air of a cathedral it is so beautifully decorated on the outside.
 It has been restored since the war but certain parts have been deliberately left exposed as a testament to the bombardments the city suffered during its liberation by the allies.
 The Palais de Justice is the largest civil building in the gothic style in France.

 You can also see the impressive Abbey Church of Saint-Ouen, and the Joan of Arc Tower where Joan was imprisoned and threatened with torture.

 If you want a change from all the history, you can visit the Jardin des Plantes which has an extensive range of gardens and plants as well as water features - mostly in the formal French style.
 The gardens are about one kilometre south of the town centre (the other side of the Seine river).

 There are several museums in Rouen, including a Museum of Fine Arts (with an important display of Impressionist Paintings) and a Museum of Ceramics (historically an important product in the town).